Supearnesh/ml-imdb-rnn/README.md

 The publicly available API can now be used in a web application.
 For this project's purposes, it is a simple static html file which can make use of the public API created earlier.
 The `index.html` file located in the `website` folder needs to contain a reference to the public API URL, with which it can subsequently access the Lambda function and the SageMaker endpoint.

 > **Important Note** In order for the web app to communicate with the SageMaker endpoint, the endpoint has to actually be deployed and running.
-This means that someone is paying for the resources to keep it up and running.
-Make sure that the endpoint is running when the web app needs to be used but that it is shut down when not needed, otherwise there will be a surprisingly large AWS bill at the end of the month.
+This means that someone is paying for the resources to keep it up.
+Make sure that the endpoint is running when the web app needs to be used but ensure that it is shut down when not needed.
+Otherwise, there will be a surprisingly large AWS bill at the end of the month.